santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 #### C++ Standards supported by GCC

 GCC supports the original ISO C++ standard published in 1998, and the 2011, 2014, 2017 and mostly 2020 revisions.
+By default, GCC also provides some additional extensions to the C++ language that on rare occasions conflict with the C++ standard.
+Use of the ‘-std’ options listed below disables these extensions where they they conflict with the C++ standard version selected.

 |        C++ Standard       |   Language option   | GNU Extension |
 |:-------------------------:|:-------------------:|---------------|